Banging Toolbox

 Safety concerns

-- Always wear the proper protective gear, especially heat-resistant/absorbent gloves.
+• Always wear the proper protective gear, especially heat-resistant/absorbent gloves.
 Wear goggles as these tools can emit high levels of heat that can cause slight stinging in your eyes.
-When working with paint, it would also be best to wear a mask to protect from harmful paint fumes.
+When working with paint, it’s best to wear a mask to protect from harmful paint fumes.

 How to use a heat gun for paint removal?